Bill-Klay/PlotlyDash-Jira-Connector/ReadMe.md

 ### Built With :computer:

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This project uses Python, more specifically it uses the Plotly/Dash Framework for making web apps using integrated plotly graphs.
 * [Plotly Dash](https://plotly.com/dash/)
 * [Python](https://www.python.org/)

 <!-- GETTING STARTED -->
 ## Getting Started

-The ReadMe documents provides users with a basic introduction to setting up the requirements and get the project running and how improvements be added.
+The *ReadMe* documents provides users with a basic introduction to setting up the requirements and get the project running and how improvements can be added.

-### Prerequisites
+### Prerequisites :construction_worker:

 Things you need to know and have before executing the project on you local environment.
 * Python (This project was made and tested on **Python 3.9**, theoratically this should work on anything greater than Python 2.*).